Germany sets new solar power record, institute says

 The jump above the 20 GW level was due to increased capacity this year and bright sunshine nationwide.

-The 22 GW figure is up from about 14 GW a year ago.
+The 22 GW per hour figure is up from about 14 GW per hour a year ago.
 Germany added 7.5 GW of installed power generation capacity in 2012 and 1.8 GW more in the first quarter for a total of 26 GW capacity.

 "This shows Germany is capable of meeting a large share of its electricity needs with solar power," Allnoch said.
 "It also shows Germany can do with fewer coal-burning power plants, gas-burning plants and nuclear plants."